-Primary Please explain reason Row Risks exist, For our operations, we define water-related risks that could cause 'substantive' change in our business, operations, revenue or expenditure as those which could impact our strategic sites located 1 but no in areas of "High" or "Extremely High" overall water risk as defined by WRI Aqueduct.
-Our strategic sites are those that are critical to operations such as our manufacturing facilities or corporate substantive headquarters.
-By way of example, we use WRI Aqueduct annually to assess "overall water risk", a metric that evaluates water quantity risks (e.g., flood occurrence, drought severity and baseline impact water stress), water quality risks (e.g., upstream protected land) and regulatory/ reputational risks (e.g., media coverage).
-Site-level WRI Aqueduct results are assessed in the context of business anticipated growth and strategy.
+Primary Please explain reason Row Risks exist, We define 'substantive financial impact' when identifying or assessing water-related risks in both our direct operations and supply chain as any change that would significantly affect our business, 1 but no operations, revenue or expenditure.
+For our operations, we define water-related risks that could cause 'substantive' change in our business, operations, revenue or expenditure as those which substantive could impact our strategic sites located in areas of "High" or "Extremely High" overall water risk as defined by WRI Aqueduct.
+Our strategic sites are those that are critical to operations such as ou impact manufacturing facilities or corporate headquarters.
+By way of example, we use WRI Aqueduct annually to assess "overall water risk", a metric that evaluates water quantity risks (e.g., flood anticipated occurrence, drought severity and baseline water stress), water quality risks (e.g., upstream protected land) and regulatory/ reputational risks (e.g., media coverage).
+Site-level WRI Aqueduct results are assessed in the context of business growth and strategy.
 To date, we have not identified a water-related risk for our strategic sites which could cause a substantive change in our business.